 Applying Anthropology 10th Edition – with Living Anthropologically

 Applying Anthropology 10th Edition (2012) continues to be the only four field introductory reader to anthropology and is a good Introduction to Anthropology.
 I used this anthology through the previous edition (see cross-referencing for 9th edition) and was a reviewer for the 10th.
-There are some great new articles–Clarence Gravlee’s How race becomes biology: Embodiment of social inequality is reason enough to seriously consider using it–but since fall 2012 I found too many dated and unwieldy materials, and I’ve been looking for alternatives.
-For a look at my current selection of articles, see Introduction to Anthropology 2016.
+There are some great new articles.
+Clarence Gravlee’s How race becomes biology: Embodiment of social inequality is reason enough to seriously consider using it.
+But since fall 2012 I found too many dated and unwieldy materials.
+I’ve been looking for alternatives.
+For a look at my current selection of articles, see Introduction to Anthropology 2017.

 Here is how the Applying Anthropology articles relate to the Living Anthropologically sections on Biological Anthropology – Human Nature, Race, Evolution.